JustRodneyLee/Rto-Clicker/README.md

 # Rto-Clicker
 An auto-clicking application made with the .NET Framework.
-You can use this on a Minecraft auto-fisher while you're away!
+You can use this on a Minecraft auto-fishing machine while you're away!

 # Interface
-The below is the GUI of the Rto-Clicker.
+The image shown below is the GUI of the Rto-Clicker.

 ![Rto-Clicker GUI](https://github.com/JustRodneyLee/Rto-Clicker/blob/master/RtoClicker/demoImages/buildNov0819.png?raw=true)

+# Functions
+You can choose to simulate mouse left/right clicks, mouse holds for a determined time (or infinite time) at a determined frequency.
+You can also choose to pause by pressing P (This option has to be checked).

+# Something else to say
+If there are any more bugs in this program, please notify me!
+(I always try not to make crappy software!)